MDK2: PlayStation 2

 GameSpot's Ben Stahl scored it 7.6 out of 10, calling it "a more rewarding and less frustrating version of what was an excellent Dreamcast game."
 However, of BioWare's addition of helpful arrows during puzzles and boss fights, he wrote "it would have been better if Bioware had actually tweaked the puzzles instead of simply pointing out the answer."
 He was also critical of the absence of the manual save feature from the PC version, and found some of the levels repetitive.
 He concluded "It's a bit disappointing that the year of development time between the Dreamcast and the PS2 versions of MDK2 wasn't put to better use.
 While the difficulty issues have been addressed to some extent, there are still areas that need work.
 Still, MDK2: Armageddon is a solid shooter with plenty of ingenuity and slick presentation."

 Chester Barber reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five, and stated that "This is easily one of the best action games available for PS2.
 Although it's not very different from the DC version, if you've never played it, you owe it to yourself to try it."

+Wii

-WiiNintendo World Report's Jared Rosenberg scored the Wii version 8.5 out of 10, praising its use of the Wii's controls, but criticizing the graphics, writing "It is obvious that the game is over 10 years old.
+Nintendo World Report's Jared Rosenberg scored the Wii version 8.5 out of 10, praising its use of the Wii's controls, but criticizing the graphics, writing "It is obvious that the game is over 10 years old.
 Character and enemy models are noticeably low polygon, and the textures seem muddy and N64-like at times."
 However, he concluded "MDK2 is a well-designed action platformer that will take quite a bit of time to get through its 10 levels.
 Varied play mechanics keep the shooter fresh and the humorous story should occasionally put a smile on your face.
 It can be challenging and at times frustrating, but overall, it is a fun romp."